-This paper is designed to provoke discussion about the case for forceful stewardship being an investor strategy for managing climate related systemic risk which is at least as important as divest-invest (i.e. divestment combined with green investments eg climate bonds, green equity and other asset class funds) and portfolio carbon management (i.e. portfolio decarbonization, tilting, strategic asset allocation).
+This paper is designed to provoke discussion about the case for forceful stewardship to take its place as an investor strategy for managing climate-related systemic risk alonside divest-invest (i.e. divestment combined with green investments such as climate bonds, green equity and other asset class funds) and portfolio carbon management (i.e. portfolio decarbonization, tilting and strategic asset allocation).
 The paper also looks at how forceful stewardship guidelines can be implemented in different countries and through different players in the investment system.
 Readers who are interested in this practical agenda may also like to see "Investors, Climate Risk and Forceful Stewardship: An Agenda for Action" which is free to download on the home page of www.preventablesurprises.com